mtulio/azion-exporter/README.md

 * See [License](./LICENSE)
 * Fork me
-* Open an PR with enhancements, bugfixes, etc
+* Open a PR with enhancements, bugfixes, etc
-* Request review from collavorators
+* Request review from collaborators